How to make money from a blog - a step by step course for moms

 This is my kanban, or inventory, of blog posts.
 I color coordinate them by category so I can easily see how many of each type of post I have when I move them over to my editorial calendar.
 Here I add ideas as they come to me while playing with my toddler in our creative / play room.

-If you need some blog post ideas check out 25 blog post ideas that will save time and increase traffic to your blog or these great monthly blog post ideas.
+If you need some blog post ideas check out 25 blog post ideas that will save time and increase traffic to your blog, these great monthly blog post ideas or these super detailed blog post ideas!

 Blog Editorial Calendar